lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 payee-side link: this frees up funds as soon as possible for future transactions, and it is a way of 'acting nice' to her payer-side neighbor.

+Note: Settling for rollback is not yet implemented.

 ##No Settlement:
 If neither party settles, the transaction continues to exist in a non-settled